What is anemometer sensor?

 7. **Research**:

-Used by scientists in fields like climatology and ecology to gather data on wind phenomena and patterns.
+Used by scientists in fields like climate science and ecology to gather data on wind tunnel phenomena and patterns.

-Anemometers can vary from simple mechanical tools with cups that spin in the wind to advanced electronic sensors.
-These sensors use technologies like ultrasound, hot-wire, or cup methods to measure wind speed accurately.
-They may also have wind direction sensors.
+They may also have wind vane direction sensors.
 In some cases, they can be part of a weather station that provides a full range of environmental data.

 Related Post